lillypad/emacs.d/README.md

 # lillypad's emacs.d

-An Emacs Configuration for Humans
+:sparkles: An Emacs Configuration for Humans :sparkles:

 # Table of Contents
 - [`Dependencies`](#dependencies)